-Break up your smoking routine When you smoke, hold your cigarette with the hand opposite the one you usually use.
-Try switching to a brand of cigarettes you don't like.
-Build y our confidence Use the "5-minute timeout" rule.
+- Use the "5-minute timeout" rule.
 Each time you want a cigarette, wait five minutes before reaching for a cigarette.
-This strategy will improve your confidence and help you deal with cravings.
-Each day, postpone by one hour the lighting of your first cigarette.
-Delay each cigarette by first using substitute behaviors such as having a piece of gum, going for a walk, or doing deep breathing exercises.
-Change your eating habits to help you cut down on smoking.
+This strategy will improve your confidence and help you deal with cravings. - Each day, postpone by one hour the lighting of your first cigarette. - Delay each cigarette by first using substitute behaviors such as having a piece of gum, going for a walk, or doing deep breathing exercises. - Change your eating habits to help you cut down on smoking.
 For example, end meals or snacks with a food that won't lead to a cigarette.
-Create a list of these healthy foods (e.g., fruits, vegetables, Melba toast, whole grains) and keep them on hand.
-Try to make healthy food choices to reduce weight gain after quitting smoking.
+Create a list of what healthy foods might be (e.g., fruits, vegetables, Melba toast, a slice of whole wheat toast) and keep them on hand.

-Resist "automatic smoking" Smoke only those cigarettes you really want-catch yourself before you light up a cigarette reflexively.
-Don't empty your ashtrays.
-This will remind you how many cigarettes you've smoked each day, and the sight and the smell of stale cigarette butts can be very unpleasant.
-Make yourself more aware that you are going for a cigarette (the automatic reach) by using the opposite hand or putting cigarettes in an unfamiliar location (e.g., a different pocket).
-If you light up many times a day without even thinking about it, try to look into a mirror each time you light your cigarette.
+Resist "automatic smoking"

+- Smoke only those cigarettes you really want-catch yourself before you light up a cigarette reflexively. - Don't empty your ashtrays.
+This will remind you how many cigarettes you've smoked each day, and the sight and the smell of stale cigarettes butts can be very unpleasant. - Make yourself more aware that you are going for a cigarette (the automatic reach) by using the opposite hand or putting cigarettes in an unfamiliar location (e.g., a different pocket). - If you light up many times a day without even thinking about it, try to look into a mirror each time you light your cigarette.
 You may decide you don't need it.

-Make : smoking awkward Stop buying cigarettes by the carton-finish one pack before you buy another.
-Stop carrying cigarettes with you at home or at work.
+Make smoking awkward

+- Stop buying cigarettes by the carton-finish one pack before you buy another. - Stop carrying cigarettes with you at home or at work.
 Make them difficult to get.
-Keep your cigarettes in one place and ALWAYS go to that place to smoke.
-Eliminate the places where you will smoke: the car, your favorite chair, the bedroom.
-Make : smoking unpleasant Smoke only under circumstances that aren't especially pleasurable for you.
+Keep your cigarettes in one place and ALWAYS go to that place to smoke. - Eliminate the places where you will smoke: the car, your favorite chair, the bedroom.

+Make smoking unpleasant

+- Smoke only under circumstances that aren't especially pleasurable for you.
 If you like to smoke with others, smoke alone.
-Turn your chair to an empty corner and focus only on the cigarette you are smoking and its many negative effects.
-Collect all your cigarette butts in one large glass container as a reminder of the trash made by smoking.
-Only smoke outside.
-Reduc e your smoking Smoke only half of each cigarette.
-Decide you'll only smoke during odd or even hours of the day.
-Make a plan to smoke fewer cigarettes each day (e.g., if you smoke 10 cigarettes a day, smoke one less each day).
+Turn your chair to an empty corner and focus only on the cigarette you are smoking and its many negative effects. - Collect all your cigarette butts in one large glass container as a reminder of the trash made by smoking.